mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification``
      - document
-     - Provides information on the progress of checks performed by the embedded verifier on the source and destination cluster.
+     - Provides information on the phase and progress of sync verification checks performed by the embedded verifier on the source and destination clusters.

-       .. versionadded:: 1.8

        .. versionadded:: 1.8